akshitha-gayatri/Network-File-System/README.md

 ### The deletion does not happen outside parent directory

 ### In create file or delete file the extension does not matter
 - If x.txt is present then we cannot create x.c
+### Collaborators :Kashik,Ved,Akshitha,Vagdevi